3rdGen-Media/CoreTransport/README.md

 The general process for establishing and consuming from connections using CTransport and its wrapper interface libraries is the same:

 1. Create a connection + cursor pool
-2. Create queues for async + non-blocking socket operations (CTThreadQueue)
+2. Create queues for async + non-blocking socket operations (CTKernelQueue)
 3. Create a pool of threads to dequeue socket operations
 4. Define your target (CTTarget)
 5. Create a socket connection + perform SSL Handshake (CTConnection)